High-Net-Worth Life Insurance: Everything You Need to Know

 Complete the application process

-Submit financial documents (tax returns, balance sheets, income statements).
-Complete medical exams, which may include blood work, EKGs and physician interviews.
-Underwriting (the insurer's evaluation process) is more thorough than standard coverage.
+Submit financial documents, including tax returns, balance sheets and income statements.
+Plan for medical exams that may include blood work, EKGs and physician interviews.
+Underwriting is more thorough at this level than for standard coverage.

 5. 5